Planning an evaluation

 - the overall outcome for the individual or the organisation as a result of the individuals’ change.
 This may be measured by a sustained improvement in exam outcomes which test consultation skills or a reduction in training time extension for the programme

 You can use a range of techniques to build a qualitative assessment of the impact of an intervention and its likelihood of achieving its ultimate aims.
 This includes case studies or before and after studies.
 This approach will be especially useful if it may take a number of years before a full evaluation can be made.
-More information on approaches to evaluation design.
+See more in

 If you’d like further advice to help you decide on your approach to evaluation, please see Work Psychology Group’s research.